StreamlabsSupport/Streamlabs-Chatbot/README.md

 ## Messages show in console/chatbot but not stream chat
 You most likely connected the bot to the wrong channel.
 1. Go to connections :bust_in_silhouette:
-2. Go into bot connection (mixer or twitch bot)
+2. Go into bot connection (Only available for Twitch)
 3. Make sure Streamer Channel is the same as your actual stream name

 ## Bot can send messages but isn't responding to commands